An Immunotherapy Drug Trial Expands Across the Nation to Advance Research

 To reach more patients eligible to participate in the nivolumab basket trial, NCI-CONNECT looked to its network of investigators.
 The BTTC was created in 2003 as a network of professionals who investigate new treatments, allowing patients across a broad geographic range to participate in cutting-edge clinical trials and help medical professionals more rapidly determine the benefits of various therapies.
 It now includes over 30 institutions.

 NCI-CONNECT identified 10 institutions to participate, including Washington University in St. Louis.
-“We are very excited to have the study open at our institution because there are no other treatment trials for these rare brain tumors,” says Jian Campian, M.D., Ph.D., associate professor in medical oncology and neurological surgery at Washington University School of Medicine in St. Louis.
+“We are very excited to have the study open at our institution because there are no other treatment trials for these rare brain tumors,” says Jian Campian, M.D., Ph.D., associate professor in medical oncology and neurological surgery at Washington University School of Medicine.

-Research shows bringing the study closer to patients helps reduce barriers and enhance participation in clinical trials.
+Research shows that bringing studies closer to patients helps reduce barriers and enhance participation in clinical trials.
 “It is very gratifying to have a therapy to offer patients, which we have all been waiting years to have,” says Dr. Campian.
 “The study should also provide a lot of information about these tumors that can get us to the next phase of therapeutic options.”